teuben/teunix/Install/Linux_U18.04.md

-# Linux  Ubuntu 17.10
+# Linux  Ubuntu 18.04 LTS

+This is going to be my attempt to use KDE for real.
+I already gave up on Gnome3 after Unity was going to be abandoned.
+It has gotten more and more issues anyways.
-This was my first KDE test version.
-I gave up on Gnome3.
-One nuisance was the large amount of work needed to set up my preferred environemnt, needing to adjust and add a lot of 'widgets'.
+In gnome one nuisance was the large amount of work needed to set up my preferred environment, needing to adjust and add a lot of 'widgets'.
 How is one then to port such an environment to another machine?
+KDE is not a lot better, but seems more manageable.

 ## My KDE Setup